francescofiorella/network_analyzer/README.md

 ### network_analyzer::sniffer::Filter

 Enumerates the different filtering categories offered by the network_analyzer library.
-The filter to be used is defined as CLI argument, by passing an appropriate filter string preceeded by flag -f (--filter as long notation) [see Application > CLI Arguments section]
+The filter to be used is defined as CLI argument, by passing an appropriate filter string preceded by flag -f (--filter as long notation) [see Application > CLI Arguments section]

 It also implements the `ToString` trait, allowing a correct transformation of `Filter`'s